SteveKhoa/hackhcmc/README.md

           python scene.py [path_to_image]
        ```
    ##### b.
 Object detection / Brand detection
-   - Follow the link to use this feature :
+   - Follow the link to use this feature : <a href="https://github.com/SteveKhoa/hackhcmc/blob/main/main.ipynb">Follow here</a>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>